All Episodes

 What they didn't figure on was hardcore pornography, which the paper's software couldn't ward off.

-Their software is uh open source wickatorial software, and it allowed readers to post without vetting from editors who could take down posts only after they appeared.
+It allowed readers to post without vetting from editors who could take down posts only after they appeared.

-Any contributor who persisted in bad behavior uh could be blocked, but not until after he had succeeded in behaving poorly.
+Any contributor who persisted in bad behavior could be blocked, but not until after he had succeeded in behaving poorly.

 During most of Friday and Saturday, readers thoughtfully altered the editorial, but by Friday afternoon, hundreds had weighed in.

-Some did add profanity, but just as quickly a webmaster from the paper took it down.
+Some did add profanity, but just as quickly, a webmaster from the paper took it down.

 Nothing bad really happened until after midnight on Saturday, said Michael Newman, the deputy editorial page editor.